PyPNMApps/PyPNM-CMTS/docs/definition/index.md

 The configured delay between ticks in continuous mode (seconds).
 This value must be positive and must be less than both the leader TTL and lease
 TTL.

+### Unbound Worker
+A worker started without `--sg-id` that requests leases for the enabled inventory each tick.
+Work execution and persistence are still gated by the leases acquired in that tick.

 ### Uvicorn
 The ASGI server used to run the FastAPI application for PyPNM-CMTS.